Abel-Wondafrash/BCH-IT/README.md

 ## 🚨 Emergency Guide

-This guide provides quick-reference procedures for handling critical IT and automation emergencies.
+This guide provides quick-reference procedures for handling critical IT emergencies.
 If unsure what to do or need help, please check this escalation matrix.

 → **Level 1 (Low):** minor, single-user issue, infrastructure related